luxwj/RAM-MSA/README.md

   + `-t PAM250`: PAM250 substitution matrix (using path cost, int type, gap open penalty = 0, gap extension penalty = -30)
   + (Under construction) `-t BLOSUM62`: BLOSUM62 substitution matrix (using path score, double type, gap open penalty = 1.53, gap extension penalty = 0.00)
 - `-m`: Set the memory limit ratio.
 Default is 0.8, which sets the memory limit to 0.8 * available RAM.
 Set the ratio to negative to disable the memory-bound strategy.
-  + Memory-bound strategy is disabled on mac OS due to some technical issues.
+  + Memory-bound strategy is disabled on macOS due to some technical issues.

 For example, you can compute the exact MSA on `2ack.fasta` without memory-bound strategy using the following command: